NATALIA JAGIELSKA

 Picture

-Took part in 2019 UpRising Leadership Programme, securing funding through the Social Responsibility Fund, to enhance green spaces in poorer regions of Greater Manchester
+Took part in 2019 UpRising Leadership Programme, securing funding through the Social Responsibility Fund, to enhance green spaces in impoverished regions of Greater Manchester

 Picture

-E4DTP NERC Research Fund, supplemented with Publication Scheme and Professional Internship Programme (2019-2024)
+Research Fund recipient, supplemented with additional funding via the Publication Scheme and Professional Internship Programme (2019-2024) (~£45,000)

 Picture